spaceml-org/helionb-sdoml/README.md

 ## Contributions
 Contributions are welcome as pull requests to the main branch, and should mirror the stucture of existing projects.

+A requirements file can be produced with `pip freeze > requirements.txt`, however, to minimize the nunmber of redundant packages in that list, first create a virtual environment, and `pip install` packages there (Anaconda is popular among scientists).